Gauravms2143/Gauravms2143/README.md

 #### I'm Enthusiastically exploring the vast realm of open source technology, eager to leverage its potential in my projects and contribute to the developer community.

-- 🌱 I’m currently learning Angular, web security.
+- 🌱 I’m currently learning Next.js,React, web security.
 - 👯 I believe in working collaboratively as a team.

 ## 🚀 Technologies